Nick Bosevski

 Nick Bosevski (born 2 December 1976) is an Australian footballer.
 He played two seasons for IFK Norrköping.

+Early life

+Bosevski was born on 2 December 1976.
+Born in Australia, he is a native of Sydney, Australia.

+Career

 Bosevski spent most of his playing career in Australia with a spell at Liège, Belgium (then in Division 2) in 2000/2001 and at Norrköping, Sweden (2002 and 2003).
 He was a late-season addition to Norrköping in the 2002 Allsvenskan, making his debut at Landskrona on 12 September 2002.

 Four days later, for his first match at Norrköping, he scored a hat-trick against Elfsborg.
 This was not enough to prevent the club from going down and Bosevski and Norrköping spent the next season in Superettan.

+In 2026, Bosevski signed with the Sussex inlet Seahawks, scoring a hatrick on debut in over 35s.

+Style of play

+Bosevski played as a forward.
+He was known for his agility.

+Personal life

+Bosevski is a Sagittarius.
+He has enjoyed playing chess as a hobby.